The Greeks proved to be great tutors of humankind. Following is a rough outline of conversation points...

 Socrates challenged people's thoughts and actions wherever he went.
 Among other things, he wanted to know whether the people who fancied themselves leaders were truly qualified to be in positions of authority.
 Socrates believed a leader's character was fundamental to his qualifications: How could a man rule others if he could not rule himself?
 (This would be Alexander the Great's most significant insight.)
 This is why he told others the story of "The Ring of Gyges," a timeless legend in Book II of Plato's Republic.
 The story challenges people to think about how they would rule others if they had unlimited power.

-individual takes an unpopular, unconventional stand.
+5. As a counterpoint to democracy -- rule by the many -- they also teach us to value the individual, even when that individual takes an unpopular, unconventional stand.
 They exalt the duty of the lone individual to "speak truth to power" (to use the Quaker phrase from my era), and that takes steely courage.

 The West's first actor, Thespis, was a revolutionary.
 He steps out of the chorus, out of the mainstream, out of conventional wisdom, all of which is represented by the chorus.
 He creates a device -- the mask, which we call the persona -- to make it safe for a citizen to offer a counterpoint to conventional wisdom.
 He talks back to conventional wisdom.

-.
+Debate in drama, Sophocles.
 Antigone shows guts: she challenges her world on four different levels.

 - a submissive female who confronts a dominant male in a man's world;